Hoping to attend the Québec Winter Carnival in 2020? See below for a full guide on how to make the most of the festivities!

 My first shocker… just a PSA for you all: Bonhomme talks.
 He has a voice.
 Pictured below was the exact moment I realized this guy had a human voice.
 Growing up, Bonhomme never spoke (probably because they never wanted to give away who was in the suit).
 Suffice to say, I was shooketh.

-Carnaval is a festival with various activities and events sprawled out across Québec City.
+Carnaval is a festival with various activities and events sprawled out across Québec City (click here for a list of must-dos!).
 The majority of activities are clustered in the main Festival site near Old Québec, but there are also separate events like balls, brunches and more that occur in various locations around town.
 During the festival period, the entire city is also decked out in pretty lights and ice sculptures, so there’s plenty of beauty to drool over.

-To enter the festival site, you have to purchase an effigy ($15), which is a cute lil (but very mandatory) trinket that you wear as proof that you paid the admission fee.
+To enter the festival site, you have to purchase an effigy ($20), which is a cute lil (but very mandatory) trinket that you wear as proof that you paid the admission fee.
 The good news is, buying the effigy once gets you access to the festival site for the entire two weeks, plus it’s usually some kinda cute thing with Bonhomme involved, sooo… best souvenir ever.
-Fact: I still have my effigy on this bright red parka of mine, even 4 years later.
+Fact: I still have my effigy on this bright red parka of mine, even 4 years later and I intend to keep my new 2020 one on my zipper too until the end of days.

-You can purchase the effigy in-person or online on the official website.
+You can purchase the effigy/passport in-person or online on the official website.
+There are even helpful volunteers selling them around the site too, in addition to the official ticket booths.

 What to do the Carnaval de Québec 2020

-With axe throwing and a mechanical moose involved, the better question might be “what isn’t there to do”.
+With axe throwing and ice canoes involved, the better question might be “what isn’t there to do”.

 I can’t lie to you, I drooled a little bit while reading the events/program list for 2020.
 Maybe it’s me feeling homesick, maybe I just wish I could go back, but mmgh guys – there’s SO much to do this year.
 So many absurdly wonderful Canadian things!
-You can view a full program and schedule on the main website, but here are some to put on your list.
+The first of these is to eat, so click here for my full food and drink guide for Carnaval.

 1. Meet Bonhomme himself

-While roaming the site, keep your eyes peeled for festival mascot Bonhomme, a walking, talking snowman known for his trademark grin, sash and toque.
+While roaming the site, keep your eyes peeled for festival ambassador Bonhomme, a walking, talking snowman known for his trademark grin, sash and toque.
 Interestingly, I learned that there’s only one Bonhomme throughout the whole festival, which means spotting him can be rare.
 If you’re keen on getting a photo with him at some point, consult the festival schedule to see where he’ll be throughout the day.
+He does several meet and greets at his palace, and is usually present for big Carnaval events like the ice canoe races and parade.

 Obviously Bonhomme is a snowman who lives in style.